 What is Dial-A-Ride?

-In addition to its Shuttle Bus System, ACTR operates a Dial-A-Ride System.
+Although the majority of rides are provided through the Shuttle Bus System, ACTR also operates a Dial-A-Ride System.
 This system enhances ACTR’s ability to provide comprehensive transportation alternatives for all Addison County residents.

 Am I eligible for a ride?

-To find out if you are eligible for a Dial-A-Ride review the following criteria and if you are still not sure, email email@example.com or call the office at 802-388-ACTR (2287).
+To find out if you are eligible for a Dial-A-Ride review the following criteria and, if you are still not sure, email us or call the office at 802-388-ACTR(2287).

 Senior Meal Program

-The Dial-A-Ride program also includes transporting elders to meal-sites in Bristol, Bridport, Middlebury and Vergennes and delivering Meals-on-Wheels.
-For more information or eligibility contact CVAA, 800-642-5119.
+The Dial-A-Ride program also includes transporting elders to meal-sites in Middlebury and Vergennes and delivering Meals-on-Wheels.
+For more information or eligibility contact Age Well, 800-642-5119.

 Elders and Disabled

-Free service for all Medicaid-eligible residents of Addison County.
-To be eligible, a person must be enrolled in the traditional fee-for-service Medicaid program or in the Primary Care Plus managed care program.
+Free service for all Medicaid-eligible residents of Addison County who do not have access to a vehicle and need a medical transport.
+To be eligible, a person must be enrolled in the traditional Medicaid program or in the Primary Care Plus managed care program.
 Rides are typically provided by ACTR volunteer drivers or family members who qualify.
 Qualified drivers are reimbursed for mileage expenses.
-ACTR can provide transportation in an ACTR bus, such as for wheelchair users, when necessary.
+ACTR can also provide transportation in an ACTR bus, such as for wheelchair users, when necessary.

 Free for eligible residents in partnership with the Vermont Department of Families And Children.
 Services include transportation for employment-related activities, child care and other self-improvement activities.
 Rides are provided either on ACTR buses or by volunteer drivers to qualifying individuals.